We are all guilty of making definitive statements for point of emphasis, like “I never win contests” or “I haven’t eaten

 So when your child says "I'm not passionate about anything," is it the truth?

 I ask because “anything” has an entirely new meaning these days….

 For years and years, “anything” referred to generally accepted, popular interests.
 Thus, “anything” really only meant a few things, not all of them.
-Kids, then, could be interested in sports, music, theater, books, art, and more, and if they were, then that meant they had an interest in something.
+Kids and teens, then, could be interested in sports, music, theater, books, art, and more, and if they were, then that meant they had an interest in something.

 If they weren’t interested in those things, though, and instead, spent their free time playing video games, or just goofing around with friends and a video camera, or simply watching TV—they were wasting their time.

 But times have changed.

 First, this isn’t meant to be advice on how anyone should parent and raise their kids.
 I’m a dad, but a relatively new one, so I can only imagine the difficulties and challenges that are ahead.

-With that said, I just have a hard time hearing that there are kids out there in 2019 without interests.
+With that said, I just have a hard time hearing that there are kids and teens out there in 2020 without interests.